oobabooga/text-generation-webui/README.md

 Inference settings presets can be created under `presets/` as text files.
 These files are detected automatically at startup.

+## Contributing

+Pull requests, suggestions and issue reports are welcome.

 ## Other projects

 Make sure to also check out the great work by [KoboldAI](https://github.com/KoboldAI/KoboldAI-Client).

-## Contributing

-Pull requests, suggestions and issue reports are welcome.
+I have borrowed some of the presets listed on their [wiki](https://github.com/KoboldAI/KoboldAI-Client/wiki/Settings-Presets) after performing a k-means clustering analysis to select the most relevant subsample.